 Part of Costa’s ‘neo collection’, Costa neoRiviera is an intimate ship with a touch of traditionalist charm, and in the Arabian Gulf cruise market, she punches way above her weight in value.

-Costa neoRiviera is one of the smaller cruise ships in the Costa Cruises fleet, and as such, she exemplifies a more traditional style of cruising, where guest interaction and immersion in the destinations visited is prioritised above the bells and whistles that have become synonymous with the modern cruise industry.
+Costa neoRiviera is one of the smaller cruise ships in the Costa Cruises fleet, and as such, she exemplifies a more traditional style of cruising, where guest interaction and immersion in the destinations visited is prioritised above the on-board attractions that have become synonymous with the modern cruise industry.

 For a couple with an excitable three-year-old, the outside superior we stayed in never felt cramped.
 With the Pullman berth in the wall deployed, however, the cabin does feel a lot smaller.
 We chose to have our son sleep in the bed with us during our 5-night Arabian Gulf cruise.